axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 In Designer
 -----------

 #.
-Replace all Portal projects by the versions of the new release.
+Replace all Portal projects with the versions of the new release.
 #.
-Update PortalTemplate dependency of the customer project in pom.xml.
+Update portal dependency of the customer project in pom.xml.
 #.
 Follow detailed migration notes for each version below.
 #.
 If customization needs copying code from Portal, merge changes between the
    two versions of the Portal for copied code.